-It was a blazing hot August day and there was no wind.
-For the first three quarters of the race we were floating around in the ocean, bobbing over light swell and dripping in sweat as we tried to get the boat to move faster...
+Despite the lack of wind during the first part of the race, floating around in the ocean, bobbing over light swell and dripping in sweat we persevered, trying everything to coax the boat to move faster.

 "Pull this line, tighten this thing, let this sail out, what are they doing?, does anyone see any wind?, why are we stalling? where’s the wine?.
 Time for snacks. …"

 As we rounded the Seguin Island red buoy, the island lighthouse stood in front of us against a cotton candy sky, its little light shimmering quietly and steadfastly.
-The buoy was blinking so vividly I knew I would paint it.
-None of our photos got the red light, but the painting will...(stay tuned)
+The red buoy marking the island was blinking so vividly that I knew I had to capture it in a painting.

-The wind picked up as night fell and our last 18 mile leg was fast and we shot over the water with a full moon above us.
+After rounding the buoy, the wind finally picked up as night fell.
+Our last 18 mile leg was fast as we shot over the water with a full moon above us.
 We crossed the finish line at midnight in front of Ft.
 Williams Park.

-I will be adding more for this series, but to start, here is the hot sun, setting into the Atlantic ocean on that day.
-The photo taken at this moment that I used as a reference was a little lopsided - not because we were tipping or beating, but because the photo was taken quickly.
+Below is my recollection of the hot sun, setting into the Atlantic ocean on that day.
+The photo taken at this moment that I used as a reference was a little lopsided - not because we were tipping but because the photo was taken quickly.
 I actually liked the affect, because it felt like how you see things from a boat – often from different, off center angles!

 If you're interested in reading more about my art and adventures in Maine, check out my Escape to Maine, 30 Days, 30 Paintings Challenge on Art Notes here.
 You can also find a list of locations and corresponding artwork for the challenge here.